-If you reflect upon the meaning of this,

-But do not succeed in abandoning desire,
+If you reflect upon the meaning of this, But do not succeed in abandoning desire, Because ruminations focused on desire will become but slight, You will avoid stumbling into transgressions through unbridled lust.

-Because ruminations focused on desire will become but slight, h.
-On the Disastrous Karmic Effects of Hunting 070
+h.
+On the Disastrous Karmic Effects of Hunting $\mathbf{070}$

-You will avoid stumbling into transgressions through unbridled lust.

-It is from hunting that one brings on a shortness of lifespan,

-The suffering of being terrorized, and repeated torments.
+It is from hunting that one brings on a shortness of lifespan, The suffering of being terrorized, and repeated torments.
 In the future one will definitely undergo these experiences.
 Therefore one should resolutely practice compassion.

-What sort of person is it that, when seen by others,

-Produces in them extreme alarm or terror,

-Like that caused by one whose body is smeared with fecal filth, Or like that elicited by a poisonous serpent streaming venom?
+What sort of person is it that, when seen by others, Produces in them extreme alarm or terror, Like that caused by one whose body is smeared with fecal filth, Or like that elicited by a poisonous serpent streaming venom?82

 A person of this sort, when he leaves to go off somewhere else, Produces such gladness in beings i.
-On the Need to Relinquish Evil and Cultivate Good for the Sake of Bodhi ${\bf 073}$
+On the Need to Relinquish Evil and Cultivate Good for the Sake of Bodhi 073